 The Canadians were to be part of the Allied Forces invasion of France in 1944.
 Their time here in Blackheath was spent training and preparing their armoured ‘staghound’ vehicles for their long journey through Europe.
 They set up a large maintenance area with deep inspection pits for the vehicles near the current top car park.
 The common was ‘out of bounds’ and encircled with barbed wire fencing to all non-military personnel.

-Hilda Beasley, although only 14 years old at the time remembers well the lorries parked over the heath and the long rolls of barbed wire along Littleford Lane.
+Another Blackheath resident Hilda Beasley, although only 14 years old at the time, remembers well the lorries parked over the heath and the long rolls of barbed wire along Littleford Lane.
 Many local children found ways to sneak into the camp to receive sweets from friendly Canadians.
 One evacuee, George Brown from London, decided to crawl under the fence to have a look at the mysterious goings-on on the heath.
 He had just scrambled under the fence, when a large Canadian soldier suddenly smothered him.
 He thought he was in serious trouble, but the soldier had only flattened him to protect him from an imminent air raid warning.
 He was rewarded with chewing gum and sent home.

 The village hall became an important hub for both the villagers and the troops.
 It was used for ‘Ensa’ concerts and dances and two film shows a week.
 More importantly it was used daily as a ‘canteen’ for the off-duty soldiers.
 The canteen was manned by women of the village under the watchful eye of Rose Ayears, and others in the YMCA.
 They worked four shifts a day.
 The younger women of the village were very keen to volunteer to serve out the ‘chips beans and sausages’ to the soldiers.

 It was a common sight to see lorries, jeeps and armoured vehicles mounted with Bren guns parked on the verges near the village hall whilst their drivers enjoyed some leisure time, and a good old cup of British tea in the hall.
-Regular dances were also held in Wonersh and at Dunsfold Park, the Military Police often having to be present due to high jinks amongst the soldiers.

 In late 1943, villagers awoke to the sound of roaring engines.
 Vehicles and troops were lined up along the lanes and verges ready to depart.
 Most of the vehicles disappeared off down Sample Oak Lane to Chilworth.
 Villagers waved them off to an unknown destination – subsequently they learnt they went to a holding area nearer the South Coast for further training, and preparation for Operation Overlord, the D-Day invasion of June1944.